 9.1 Agricultural District

-§ 300-5.5 Agricultural District.

 Agricultural land is an important resource to the Town of Medfield, serving the public interest through its visual, economic, traditional, ecological and food-producing benefits.

 A. Purpose.
 The purpose of the Agricultural District is to preserve land well suited to agriculture and to encourage commitment of such land to agricultural use.